Rahulpatel2001/Attentionproject/README.md

 # Attentionproject
 Rahul kuduru 700763240
+This file contains both readme files for question1&question2
 ## **📌 Project Overview**

 This project implements the **Scaled Dot-Product Attention** mechanism using **NumPy**, following the formula used in Transformer models.